 The Black Lung Benefits Act provides compensation to miners suffering from "black lung" disease (pneumoconiosis).

 If your employer sends you to a doctor who declares that you are able to return to work even though you don't believe you are yet able, or tries to get you to return to work to a special job created to accommodate your injury, you should consider speaking to a comp lawyer right away.
-Although a typical injured employee does not know the law, a typical employer is very much aware of how the compensation system works and how to terminate an employee's benefits.
+The reason is this: while a typical injured employee does not know the law, a typical employer is very much aware of how the compensation system works, and how to terminate an employee's benefits.

-It is beneficial to go to a lawyer who handles a lot of worker's compensation cases.
-Typically, those lawyers will know the administrative judges or hearing officers who preside over workers comp hearings, and may also know the doctors and defense lawyers who are trying to block your claim.
+If you seek legal help, it is beneficial to go to a lawyer who handles a lot of Worker's Compensation cases.
+Typically, those lawyers will know the administrative judges or hearing officers who preside over comp hearings, and may also know the doctors and defense lawyers who are trying to block your claim.

 When an employer intentionally causes injury to an employee.

 When an employer is required to carry Worker's Compensation coverage but fails to do so.

 The exception for intentional acts is very narrow.
 It is not ordinarily enough that an employer creates conditions where there is a very high probability that an employee will be injured.
 Ordinarily the employer must have committed a specific act intended to cause injury to the employee.